Differentiation for ELL Students: 6 Steps For Implementing Differentiation Strategies in Your Classroom

 Using student readiness to create lessons and instructional strategies means you’re creating tasks that closely match students’ skill levels and what they understand about the topic you’re teaching.
-Not only will you see students producing more work, but ELL students will be more motivated to learn.
-The idea is that they’ll feel challenged but not so overwhelmed that they don’t want to tackle lessons and activities you provide for them.

 To determine student readiness, you’ll need to assess for learning.
 This simply means giving them a diagnostic test.
 Some examples include pre-assessment tasks, student response activities, formative tests or even interviews.
-Once you’ve collected enough data, you can then differentiate instruction according to their readiness.

 Aside from your own assessments, you can ask previous teachers of these students for some insight.
 If possible, you can even look at report cards and past work to give you a better picture of what your students’ needs are.

 For example, if you see that most of your students struggle with sentence structure, you might want to differentiate the way you assess them.

 You might have a different rubric for your ELL students, where you assess their content more rather than the structure of their paragraphs.

 A goal isn’t necessarily to have all students learn a certain thing, but rather it will indicate what ways you’ll go about helping them maximize their learning.